 If you are comfortable with your cameras settings (or willing to learn), you have better options.
 If you don’t have basic technical understanding of the elements of exposure (shutter speed, aperture, and ISO), I highly recommend reading Understanding Exposure by Bryan Peterson before reading any further trying to take better photos.
 If the paragraphs that follow don’t make sense to you, start with that (and other photography books) and then come back.

 You do not need a tripod for Fantasmic.
 You don’t even need a monopod.
-Your shutter speed will need to be relatively fast to freeze the action in the show (remember, a tripod only eliminates camera shake induced by the photographer…it doesn’t freeze the things you’re photographing!) and this faster shutter speed itself will counter the effect of user induced camera shake.
-At least, in most cases (and even then, I recommend not using a monopod because the limited gains don’t outweigh the inconvenience).
+Your shutter speed will need to be relatively fast to freeze the action in the show.
+Remember, a tripod only eliminates camera shake induced by the photographer…it doesn’t freeze the things you’re photographing!

 As for exposure settings, I like to go with aperture priority with a wide open aperture (f/2.8 on my lens), with auto ISO, setting a base, and a minimum shutter speed.
 Reasonable minds may vary on the use of aperture priority mode, and not every camera has as solid of auto ISO options as Nikon DSLRs, but I think it’s the best option.